timthedev07/my-website/posts/my-opinions-on-some-programming-languages.md

 As I got better at it and used to it, it's becoming harder for me to go back to dynamic typing languages to build something serious and complex.

 In the same month, C++ came into my way and I was like, why not try it out.
 I learned some of the syntax and fundamental concepts and it was quite easy for me since I have some prior experience using C, then I stumbled upon algorithm styled questions.
-I first started doing some of the easy ones on LeetCode with cpp, and it was definitely a disaster, I couldn't even solve a easy problem like two sum, without exceeding time limit because I didn't even know data structures and algorithms.
-So, I went all the way back to learn some data structures like stack, queue, unordered_map and unordered_set with C++.
+I first started doing some of the easy ones on LeetCode with C++, and it was definitely a disaster, I couldn't even solve a easy problem like two sum, without exceeding time limit because I didn't even know data structures and algorithms well.
+So, I went all the way back to learn some data structures like `stack`, `queue`, `unordered_map` and `unordered_set` with C++.

 ![](https://raw.githubusercontent.com/timthedev07/my-website/staging/assets/cpp.png)